Berkeley-Data/hpt/paper_draft.md

 | [optional fusion] | [.4478](https://wandb.ai/cal-capstone/scene_classification/runs/36c8z6ae) | [.5120](https://wandb.ai/cal-capstone/scene_classification/runs/3oazvjke) | [.5294](https://wandb.ai/cal-capstone/scene_classification/runs/nar53xcn) | xx|

 - Supervised (full) s1, s2 need to be retested with zero padding 12 channel.

+### Relationship between different batch size and training epochs (WIP)
+Table xx shows the impact of batch size when models are trained for different number of epochs.
+When training epochs is small, larger batch sizes have a significant advantage over the smaller ones.
+Having more training epochs, we shows that the gaps would decrease between different batch size.
+As such, our pre-trained approach on the MoCo v2 contrastive learning framework in remote sensing imagery helps stabilize the model performance as a function of labeled data set size, compared to supervised model across the same size of data.

 **Note -- [placeholder] to rationale the multi or single label transfer learning**